-Is a Broken Garage Door Covered by Homeowners Insurance?
+Is A Broken Garage Door Covered by Homeowners Insurance?

 Many types of garage door damage are covered by homeowners insurance.
 If you or a member of your household cause damage to the door by being too rough with the door or by accidentally crashing into it, your insurance policy should cover repairs.
-If fire, theft, a break and enter, vandalism or similar event damage your garage door, your homeowners insurance should cover that as well.
+If fire, theft, a break and enter, vandalism or similar event damage your garage door, your homeowner’s insurance should cover that as well.

 In some cases where a third party breaks your garage door, another policy covers the damage.
 For example, if your neighbor bumps into your garage door with their car, their insurance will probably cover the damage.

-Will Filing a Homeowners Insurance Claim for a Broken Garage Door Increase Your Premiums?
+Will Filing A Homeowners Insurance Claim for A Broken Garage Door Increase Your Premiums?

 In general, your premiums will go up when you make a claim, including a claim for a broken garage door.
 If your home is severely damaged by fire or another situation and you cannot pay for repairs or replacement out of pocket, you’ll almost certainly want to make a claim.
 After all, that’s what your insurance policy is for.
 Leaving the garage doors broken can be inconvenient, and it may even compromise your home’s security.

 However, for minor damage, you may wish to consider paying for repairs yourself.
 You can save money in the long term by keeping your premiums low.

 Whether you pay for repairs or get your insurance to cover the costs, do not attempt repairs yourself.
 Garage doors are heavy — and in many cases, they provide entry into your home.
 Making a mistake with repairs can compromise your safety and can even cause serious injury.
 Attempting your own repairs can also invalidate any warranty on your garage doors.